Aromatherapy & Essential Oil Use For Animals"

 *For dogs that are bothered by flies biting their ears, cover the eyes with your hand and mist the ear area.
 Flies will stay away and the ears can heal.

-* Mist your own hair and clothing when outside during mosquito season.
-The oils set up a very pleasant smelling barrier, so
+* Mist your own skin, hair and clothing when outside during mosquito season.
+The oils set up a very pleasant smelling barrier for you but not such a great smell for the pesky insects.

 Caution: The ONLY essential oils I recommend are Young Living Essential Oils due to their high quality, purity and medicinal/therapeutic value!